-A further study in India by lead researcher Dr. Anoop Misra back in 2011 also found a link between diabetes and Vitamin D deficiency, this study was conducted by the Diabetes Foundation (India), department of diabetes and metabolic disease at Fortis Hospital and the department of biostatistics, AIIMS.
+A further study in India by lead researcher Dr. Anoop Misra back in 2011 also found a link between diabetes and Vitamin D deficiency, this study was conducted by the Diabetes Foundation (India), the Department of diabetes and metabolic disease at Fortis Hospital, and the department of biostatistics, AIIMS.

 Dr. Anoop Misra said that after studying 92 subjects with type II diabetes mellitus, it was found that the average concentration of Vitamin D was significantly lower in diabetics as compared to non-diabetic patients.